Itera/ansible-workshop/README.md

 If you run it again what happens?

 You should see in the output that the file is "ok".

-*Note that the very first time ssh is used to connect to a machine it will ask if you want to add the host key to the list of known hosts (standard ssh behaviour).
-You can either ssh manually into web1, web2 and web3 first - or just say yes three times when running the playbook the first time.*

 ## Workshop 1